Get insider access

 Color Accuracy

 The ASUS ROG Strix OLED XG27AQDMG is a 27-inch, 1440p gaming monitor with a 240Hz refresh rate.
 It has a variant sold at Best Buy called the XG27AQDMGZ.
-Part of ASUS' Republic of Gamers (ROG) lineup, it sits alongside other OLED monitors, like the similar but older 27-inch ASUS ROG Swift OLED PG27AQDM and the 32-inch 4k ASUS ROG Swift OLED PG32UCDM.
+It uses Micro Lens Array+ (MLA+) technology that allows it to get bright, similar to other monitors in the Republic of Gamers (ROG) lineup, like the ASUS ROG Swift OLED PG27AQDP.
 It competes with other 27-inch OLED monitors, like the LG 27GS95QE-B. The XG27AQDMG includes a VRR flicker reduction feature, additional gaming features like Dynamic Shadow Boost, and an optional black frame insertion feature.
-ASUS also offers a three-year warranty on the monitor, which includes burn-in coverage.

 Our Verdict